sylabs/singularity/e2e/README.md

 for the set of tests run in parallel, or by `SEQ`, for those tests that cannot be run in parallel and are run sequentially.

-The fact that the testhelper.NoParallel() function returns its argument as its sole return value makes it handy to use in the construction of `testhelper.Tests` maps.
+For convenience, testhelper.NoParallel() returns its argument as its sole return value.
+This makes it handy to use in the construction of `testhelper.Tests` maps.
 Here, for example, is the E2ETests() function of the "REMOTE" tests group (note that `testhelper.NoParallel` is assigned to the local variable `np` for the sake of brevity, another best practice in writing E2ETests() functions):

 ```go
 func E2ETests(env e2e.TestEnv) testhelper.Tests {